forticheprod/aep_parser/readme.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Merge Request
+5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>